danielcarter/danielcarter.github.io/_assignments/advanced_online_media/advanced_online_media_interaction_project.md

 short_title: advanced_online_media_interaction_project
 ---

-For this project, you'll produce a small narrative that utilizes the interaction techniques covered to this point of the course.
+For this project, you'll produce a prototype that utilizes the interaction techniques covered to this point of the course.

 ### Learning Objectives